Alabama vs. San Diego State: Odds, spread, over/under - NCAA Tournament Sweet 16

 Alabama vs. San Diego State Odds, Spread, Over/Under

-Check out the odds, spread and over/under for this matchup posted on several sportsbooks.
+Take a look at the odds, spread and over/under for this matchup listed on multiple sportsbooks.

 |Favorite